Surf Sports: IRB Racing

 One of the well proven by-products of participating in IRB rescue racing is that your IRB skills, both as a driver and a crew person, will be greatly enhanced.
 You learn to handle the IRB in all sorts of surf conditions, and you’ll see how other top-class IRB drivers handle the varying conditions.
 IRB rescue racing, both training and competition, it is one of the greatest learning environments you could wish for.

 IRB Competition is held every year after the close of the surf life saving season, during May to July.
 This is because IRBs are one of the few items of surf life saving equipment that’s still used for life saving as well as competition.
 The season is short and sharp with 5 rounds of competition held across beaches in NSW over a weekend, culminating in the NSW Championships (around June/July) and Australian Championships in July, typically in a different state every year.
-For example, last year’s Australian Championships were held in Darwin.

 Each weekend of competition is exciting, the racing is fast and furious, and you get to meet and make friends with like–minded IRB professionals from a very wide range of clubs.